 Please note that some of our links are affiliate links, which means at no additional cost to you, we will earn a commission if you click through & make a purchase.
 Happy clicking!

-The Cook Forest State Park hikes through the Forest Cathedral, a National Natural Landmark, makes for a scenic, evergreen camping weekend.
+Cook Forest State Park, with gorgeous hikes through the Forest Cathedral, a National Natural Landmark, makes for a scenic, evergreen camping weekend.

 History & Location